 Step 5.
-Earn your certification
+Earn certification

-The final step in becoming a pediatric nurse practitioner is to earn a specialty certification through the Pediatric Nursing Certification Board.
 The PNCB offers two specialty certifications.
 Nurses can apply to earn one or both:

 - Certified Pediatric Nurse Practitioner – Primary Care (CPNP-PC): This certification option is suited to PNPs who plan to focus on providing preventative and ongoing healthcare services to infants, children, adolescents, and young adults through age 21.

 - Certified Pediatric Nurse Practitioner – Acute Care (CPNP-AC): PNPs who wish to concentrate on providing acute care to infants, children, adolescents, and young adults through age 21 should seek this certification.
 Most PNPs who apply for this certification work in emergency rooms, hospitals, surgical units, and specialty care clinics.

 What is the career outlook for pediatric nurse practitioners?